J. E. Overland1, E. Hanna2, I. Hanssen-Bauer3, S. -J. Kim4, J. E. Walsh5, M. Wang6, U. S. Bhatt7, R. L. Thoman8

 1NOAA/Pacific Marine Environmental Laboratory, Seattle, WA, USA

-2Department of Geography, University of Lincoln, Lincoln, UK
+2School of Geography and Lincoln Centre for Water and Planetary Health, University of Lincoln, Lincoln, UK

 4Korea Polar Research Institute, Incheon, Republic of Korea